-A combined team of 12 from Lincoln and Luton will cycle in excess of 180 miles to Sheffield over 3 days.
-Dave Norsworthy and Trudy Stewart are part of their support team.
+A combined team of 12 from Lincoln and Luton cycled in excess of 180 miles to Sheffield over 3 days.
+Dave Norsworthy and Trudy Stewart were part of their support team.

 Remarkably, the majority of the 50 staff in Lincoln are ex forces and have a very close affiliation in particular with the RAF bases which are situated in Lincolnshire, especially RAF Waddington, which is located just four miles away.
 Lincolnshire is also the home of the world famous Red Arrows, who can invariably be heard and seen practising locally.